voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-promotion_tier-updated.md

-The `PROMOTION.TIER.ENABLED` event indicates that the promotion tier was enabled.
+The `EVENTS.CAMPAIGN.PROMOTION_TIER.UPDATED` event indicates that the promotion tier was updated.

 > 📘 Webhook documentation
 >